linuxdeepin/dde-settings-default/README.md

 # dde-settings-default

+This package contains a collection of default settings for deepin desktop environment.

-This repo is aimed to replace the old [deepin-desktop-schemas](https://github.com/linuxdeepin/deepin-desktop-schemas) and [deepin-osconfig](https://github.com/linuxdeepin/deepin-osconfig), since these two repos are all managing DDE desktop settings, their functionality have overlapped.
+> This repo is aimed to replace the old [deepin-desktop-schemas](https://github.com/linuxdeepin/deepin-desktop-schemas) and [deepin-osconfig](https://github.com/linuxdeepin/deepin-osconfig), since these two repos are all managing DDE desktop settings, their functionality have overlapped.
 See [discussion](https://github.com/orgs/linuxdeepin/discussions/11769).

 ## Getting help